-- X Yes, for the fund the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Exposure to companies active in the fossil fuel sector (no. 4); - Violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises (no. 10); and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons) (no. 14).
+- X Yes, for the fund the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Greenhouse gas (GHG) emissions (no. 1); - · Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises (no. 10); and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons) (no. 14).